How can you ensure data protection and security during collection, storage, and transfer?

 Some research projects involve the participation of multiple organisations or institutes and may include even cross-border co-operation.
 When data is collected by several organisations, a Data Management Plan should provide information on who is responsible for which part of the data collection and storage.
 It should also provide information on how specific data collections are related to which part(s) of the research goal(s).
 Describing this precisely will help you to determine if a consortium agreement or joint controller agreement is necessary.
 You see a general example of such a specification in the table below:

-Data Stage | Dataset description | Responsible organization for collection | Data origin | Data purpose |
+| Data Stage | Dataset Description | Responsible Organization for Collection | Data Origin | Data Purpose |

-Raw data | Community level surveys | Vrije Universiteit Amsterdam | Amsterdam, The Hague, Rotterdam | Identifying perceived problems, System responsiveness |
+| Raw data | Community-level surveys | VU Amsterdam | Amsterdam, The Hague, Rotterdam | Identifying perceived problems; System responsiveness |

-Raw data | Trials & Focus Group Interviews | London School of Hygiene and Tropical Medicine (LSHTM) | Germany, Switzerland | Trials to evaluate programs on . . ., Focus Group interviews to identify barriers to . . . |
+| Raw data | Trials & Focus Group Interviews | London School of Hygiene and Tropical Medicine (LSHTM) | Germany, Switzerland | Program evaluation trials; Focus group interviews to identify barriers |

-Raw data | Pollution measurements using fish | Oceanographic Institute of Sweden | Coastal waters, Northeast Spain | Establish pollution levels of plastic |
+| Raw data | Pollution measurements using fish | Oceanographic Institute of Sweden | Coastal waters, Northeast Spain | Establish plastic pollution levels |

 Data Collection Protocols